Emiliopg91/RogPerfTuner/README.md

 - [x] Steam integration through Decky plugin
   - Force use of dGPU or letting S.O. select for you
   - Show performance metrics

+## Supported systems
+- Tested on Bazzite based on Fedora 41/42 with KDE environment
+- Only tested on Laptops with Intel+Nvidia settings